Dropmaster Makes Removing Sprinklers for Testing Easier - July 2017

 Meet the Dyne Team - The Faces Behind the Reports - June 2017

 Dyne Technologies is proud of our talented and integral staff.
-The June 2017 newsletter article Meet the Dyne Team - The Faces Behind the Reports is formatted as a web page with look at some the faces behind the reports and a little bit about each of us.
-Click on the link above to visit the web page or go the About Us tab and you will find the link there.
+The June 2017 newsletter article Meet the Dyne Team - The Faces Behind the Reports is a look at some the faces behind the reports and a little bit about each of us.

 New Film Formation Reporting Format at Dyne - May 2017

 All film forming foams, such as aqueous film forming foams (AFFFs) and film forming fluoroproteins, are required to form a film during the annual quality testing.
 The film is an extra barrier of protection in addition to the foam blanket that is designed to form when using these products.
 It involves a fluorosurfactant aqueous layer forming on top of the fuel to separate the fuel from the ignition source (videos of this phenomenon can be seen at dyneusa.com/videos).
 In contrast, non-film forming foams, such as standard proteins, solely rely on their foam blanket to smother the fire.
 Since film forming foam was designed, tested, and listed with this film formation in mind, it is required to demonstrate this same level of performance during the periodical testing.

 Understanding Sprinkler Appearance Test Results - April 2017